devcharlezen/stellar-basics/readme.md

 - [Stellar Laboratory](https://laboratory.stellar.org/): Interactive tool for funding and interacting with the Stellar network.
 - [Stellar Expert](https://stellar.expert/): Platform for finding transactions, exploring wallets, and monitoring Stellar network activity.

+## Running the Program

+To run the program:

+1. Ensure you have Node.js installed on your machine.
+2. Clone the repository and navigate to the project directory.
+3. Run `npm install` to install dependencies.
+4. Execute `node index.js` to start the program.

 ## Conclusion

 Stellar's innovative approach to blockchain technology makes it a versatile platform for various financial applications, including cross-border payments, decentralized exchanges, and asset tokenization.
 This README provides an overview of Stellar's core concepts, advantages, and why it stands out in the blockchain ecosystem.